algorithmiaio/sample-apps/algo-dev-demo/digits-recognition/README.md

 ## Compile Algorithm

-Click the **Build** button in the top right to compile the algorithm, this will take around 1-2 minute.
+Click the **Build** button in the top right to compile the algorithm, this will take around 1-2 minutes.
-You will see something like `Algorithm version algo://<USERNAME>/digits_recognition/ad9bb8c0ae1d9c267ea3803bfa9b7c2652bb1921 is now online` when the model its built, now we can use it to make predictions.
+You will see something like `Algorithm version algo://<USERNAME>/digits_recognition/ad9bb8c0ae1d9c267ea3803bfa9b7c2652bb1921 is now online` when the model is built, now we can use it to make predictions.

 ## Making predictions